jackdbd/calderone/packages/plausible-client/.ae/plausible-client.api.md

     visitors: number;
 }

-// Warning: (ae-missing-release-tag) "Config" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Credentials" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface Config {
+export interface Credentials {
     // (undocumented)
     apiKey: string;
     // (undocumented)